Browse by Medical Category

 Keep an ear out for our public service announcements as you listen to 93.7 and 98.5!

 Jeremy Abramson, MDClinical Director, Center for Lymphoma

 Dr. Abramson talks about the scientific progress in cancer immunotherapy.
-He explains that Mass General Cancer Center is one of the 16 hospitals in the nation approved to use the new cellular immunotherapy called, CAR T-cell therapy for advanced lymphoma in adults.
+He explains that the Mass General Cancer Center is one of the 16 hospitals in the nation approved to use the new cellular immunotherapy, called CAR T-cell therapy, for advanced lymphoma in adults.
 Dr. Abramson shares that everyone at the Cancer Center is continuously working to find new ways to help patients.

 Lecia V. Sequist, MDThoracic Oncologist, Center for Thoracic Cancers

 Dr. Lecia Sequist reminds us that lung cancer can happen to smokers, but also to people who have never smoked.
 She advocates for improving awareness of the disease, and believes that doing so will improve funding to advance research and the discovery of new therapies to help patients.

 Dr. Jo-Anne Shepard explains that at Mass General we have highly specialized chest radiologists and the most advanced technology with the potential to detect lung cancer at earlier stages, when it has the best chance of being cured.

 Lawrence Blaszkowsky, MDMedical Director, Vernon Cancer Center at Newton-Wellesley Hospital

 Dr. Larry Blaszkowsky emphasizes how important a collaborative relationship between care teams at Newton-Wellesley, in Boston, and in the community is for a patient’s cancer care.